Aeronique/HolidayHackChallenge2025/docs/index.md

 ## **Introduction**

 Hey there!
-Welcome to my wild "sleigh" ride through the 2025 SANS Holiday Hack Challenge.
+Welcome to my wild *sleigh* ride through the 2025 SANS Holiday Hack Challenge.

-I'm currently neck-deep in the SANS Cyber Academy studying for my GCIH, and I decided to tackle this year's Holiday Hack as both a learning exercise and a test of how much my brain can handle before it turns into eggnog.
-What started as an unintended week-long study break has now become another four weeks of *thorough* report writing.
-I'm kicking myself for not taking better notes, diagnosing payloads and commands that *mysteriously stopped working* (gnomes are suspected), and crafting amazingly awful whimsical puns that may or may not be relevant but are thrown in for good measure.
+I'm currently neck-deep in the SANS Cyber Academy studying for my GCIH, and I decided to tackle this year's Holiday Hack to put my studies into practice and see what I could accomplish.
+I managed to crack all 26 challenges in the first week, and now I'm here to document the journey with amazingly awful whimsical puns thrown in for good measure.

-This is also my first time building a webpage (this challenge gave me a BUNCH of firsts)!
+This is also my first time building a webpage!
 Do you see the magical snowflakes?!
 I'm unreasonably proud of those.
-My son also mentioned the words "fire" and "gas", and Google tells me that means super cool.
+My son also mentioned the words "fire" and "gas", which apparently means super cool.
 I'll take it!

-Spoiler alert: I somehow managed to crack all 26 challenges in the first week.
-My sleep schedule still hasn't forgiven me, but my family is definitely proud (and relieved) that I finished!

 This writeup is part documentation and part "hey look, I actually figured this stuff out!"
-Check out [Hack-a-Gnome](objectives/o20.md), [Frosty's Snowglobe](objectives/o23.md) (featuring my first edited video with sound and text on my first YouTube channel - things I'm proud of!), or [Snowblind Ambush](objectives/o26.md) if you want to know which challenges made me question my sanity and my life choices!
+Check out [Hack-a-Gnome](objectives/o20/), [Frosty's Snowglobe](objectives/o23/) (featuring my first edited video with sound and text on my first YouTube channel - things I'm proud of!), or [Snowblind Ambush](objectives/o26/) if you want to know which challenges tested my skills the most!

-Oh, and don't miss [Meet the Gnomes](gnomes.md) to see who we're dealing with (spoiler: most of them only speak gibberish), and the [Easter Egg of Doom](easter_eggs.md) because one lone egg appearing in a winter challenge feels ominous and I'm not okay with it!
+Oh, and don't miss [Meet the Gnomes](gnomes.md) to see who we're dealing with (spoiler: most of them only speak gibberish), and the [Easter Egg of DOOM](easter_eggs.md) because one lone egg appearing in a winter challenge feels ominous and I'm not okay with it!

 Whether you're a fellow cybersecurity newbie like me or a seasoned hacker just here for the fun, grab some hot cocoa, cozy up by the fireplace, and settle in for a different kind of holiday story.
 (Like Die Hard, but with...well..you'll see...)